ShivamGite777/Cybersecurity-Notes/Pre-Security/Networking/03-OSImodel.md

 ### TRANSPORT LAYER
 Transport Layer (Layer 4) is the fourth layer of the OSI model responsible for end-to-end communication and transmission of data between devices using protocols such as TCP and UDP.
 It ensures reliable or fast delivery through error checking, flow control, and packet management.

-## What I learned
-- Layer 4 handles communication between devices
+ Layer 4 handles communication between devices
-- Uses TCP and UDP
+ Uses TCP and UDP
-- TCP = reliable and accurate
+ TCP = reliable and accurate
-- UDP = faster but no guarantee
+ UDP = faster but no guarantee

 ## TCP
 ### Advantages
-- Guarantees data accuracy
+ Guarantees data accuracy
-- Error checking
+ Error checking
-- Packet ordering
+ Packet ordering

 ### Disadvantages
-- Slower than UDP
+ Slower than UDP
-- Requires stable connection
+ Requires stable connection
-- Missing packets cause delays
+ Missing packets cause delays

 ## UDP
 ### Advantages
-- Fast
+ Fast
-- Flexible
+ Flexible
-- No constant connection
+ No constant connection

 ### Disadvantages
-- Data loss possible
+ Data loss possible
-- No guaranteed delivery
+ No guaranteed delivery

 ## Cat Example 🐱
 TCP: